G-dhlg/Final-Project-ID-Bootcamp/README.md

 ## 📝 Information
 The data was divided into multiple sections:
+Samples were prepare to be viewed in git hub

 ### 📊 Data sets
 There are 5 different data sets: